Fixed An Update is Required to Use Cellular Data on this iPhone

 Solution 9: Factory Reset iPhone

-So far if any of the above tricks didn’t work to fix the An Update is Required to Use Cellular Data on this iPhone 13, 12 pro max, iPhone 11 Pro, XR, X, SE, or on any iPhone, factory reset is the last stop.
+So far, if any of the above tricks didn’t work to fix the An Update is Required to Use Cellular Data on any iPhone, factory reset is the last stop.
 Unfortunately, it’ll wipe the entire iPhone, and you’ll have to set it up as new.
-Don’t forget to backup the iPhone, otherwise, you won’t be able to revert anything back.
+Don’t forget to back up the iPhone; otherwise, you won’t be able to revert anything.

 1. Open the Settings app on the iPhone.